Homepage - - - Tutorial Index

 mainly in the outer two thirds (near to the adventitia).
 The media appear irregularly

-It usually presents in patients with abdominal or thoracic aorta atheromatosis; the emboli usually occur after endovascular procedures or cardiac surgery.
+It usually presents in patients with atheromatosis of abdominal or thoracic aorta and its major branches; the emboli usually occur after endovascular procedures or cardiac surgery.
 With some frequency we see cholesterol emboli in graft kidneys where the donor or the receptor has atheromatosis.
 Emboli may also occur spontaneously.
 Anticoagulants increase the likelihood of detachment of cholesterol emboli.
 These emboli can travel to any organ and produce diverse complications according to the organ and the severity of the obstruction.
 The kidneys are the most frequently involved for cholesterol emboli.

 Symptoms and signs are usually detected several days after the precipitating